shield02/alx-system_engineering-devops/0x06-regular_expressions/README.md

-2-repetition_token_1 - regular expression that will match some given cases 3-repetition_token_2 - regular expression that will match the above cases 4-repetition_token_3 - regular expression that will match certain cases of a string
+2-repetition_token_1 - regular expression that will match some given cases 3-repetition_token_2 - regular expression that will match the above cases 4-repetition_token_3 - regular expression that will match certain cases of a string 5-beginning_and_end -  regular expression must be exactly matching a string that starts with `h` ends with `n` and can have any single character in between